 This article speaks a lot about the witch hunt, and for a reason, knowledge is essential.
 We know it started with witches, then werewolves and vampires entered the parade because it wasn’t enough.

 It wasn’t enough to torment people while alive that villagers found a way to hurt them in death too.
-I believe it tells us a lot about civilizations: overworked, overtaxed, overstressed, and over it all.
+I believe it tells us a lot about civilisations: overworked, overtaxed, overstressed, and over it all.

-Do I blame the hard workers of the Renaissance or Medieval period, for that matter?
+Do I blame the hard workers of the Renaissance or Mediaeval period, for that matter?
 No. I blame those above them who drove them to mass hysteria and madness.
 Vampires are more than bloating corpses.